Long Distance Relationship Statistics 2023 – What You Need to Know

 However, one of the most common reasons people end up in long-distance relationships is because of college.
 In fact, nearly a third of all people who claim they are in this type of relationship say these are college relationships.

 But non-marital relationships are not the only ones going long distance.
 The number of long distance marriages has also been on the rise in recent years.
 Regardless of the endless reasons why couples end up in long distance relationships, one thing contributes a lot to keeping them going — the Internet.

+What is considered a long distance relationship?
 Online dating has made many more willing to give a long distance union a chance.
-Real bonds can be formed through virtual relationships, even if the two people involved are physically far from each other. how long do long distance relationships last on average?
+Real bonds can be formed through virtual relationships, even if the two people involved are physically far from each other.

 Another factor where the internet has helped a lot in LDRs is through strengthening intimate relationships between couples.
 The rise of technology paved the way for wearable vibrators that can be controlled using an app.
 All you and your partner have to think about is which wearable remote-controlled vibrator is best for you.